DiddiLeija/dirty-experiments/javascript/build-objects/README.md

 This example shows a trick that I use when programming with JavaScript.
 Also, I added a simple HTML to test how the script works (you don't need `Node.js` to run this).

+_NOTE: I haven't finished this yet, so don't get surprised if you get a weird result on your browser!_